Paul Taub, flutist and new music champion, dies at 68

 Shmidt noted that his friend’s efforts to commission new pieces “enriched both flute and chamber repertoire enormously.
 This legacy will be enriching our lives for many years to come.”

-The Seattle Flute Society established an international presence, commissioning close to 100 compositions and touring four continents.
+Seattle Chamber Players established an international presence, commissioning close to 100 compositions and touring four continents.
 The ensemble also presented a biannual new music festival, called Icebreaker, which enhanced Seattle’s standing within the sphere of contemporary classical music.

 This eagerness to share new musical discoveries was paralleled by Taub’s dedication as a teacher to nurturing young talent.
 After completing graduate studies at California Institute of the Arts, he had initially been drawn to Seattle in 1979 by an invitation to teach at Cornish College of the Arts; he remained a professor there for close to four decades.